OpenLineage/workshops/airflow/e3-airflow/README.md

 docker-compose up
 ```

+Once Airflow has started, visit http://localhost:8080 and log in using airflow/airflow.
+Then enable the `order_analysis` DAG.

 To view lineage from the DAG in Marquez, point your browser to http://localhost:3000 and select the `workshop` namespace.